Enrol at Lilly Pilly

 Enrolment

-If your child is attending preschool next year, you will need to fill out an Enrolment Application and bring it to the Information Night.
-This form includes all personal details, medical conditions, emergency contacts, immunisation status and an application for membership of the Association.
+If your child has been offered a position at Lilly Pilly, you will need to fill out the online Enrolment Application.
+This process includes all personal details, medical information, emergency contacts, immunisation status and other supplementary questions that require parental/caregiver permisison/consent.
+This includes membership of the Association.

-You will need to bring photocopies of your child's:
+You will need to provide evidence of your child's:

 Immunisation